NBA Rumors: CJ McCollum & Robert Covington Could Be Headed To Warriors For Package Centered On Draymond Green

 McCollum would be an incredible acquisition for the Warriors, giving them a player who's capable of filling the huge hole that Thompson left on the offensive end of the floor.
 He would provide them with a very reliable second scoring option and an elite three-point shooter who could excel with or without the ball in his hands.
 This season, he's averaging 27.9 points, 3.9 rebounds, 5.0 assists, and 1.7 steals while shooting 47.1 percent from the field and 44.4 percent from beyond the arc, per ESPN.

-If McCollum and Covington mesh well with Curry, James Wiseman, and Andrew Wiggins, the Warriors would have a realistic chance of beating Western Conference powerhouse teams like the Los Angeles Lakers and the Los Angeles Clippers in a best-of-seven series.
+If McCollum and Covington mesh well with Curry, James Wiseman, and Andrew Wiggins, the Warriors would have a realistic chance of contending with Western Conference powerhouse teams like the Los Angeles Lakers and the Los Angeles Clippers in a best-of-seven series.

-Meanwhile, the proposed deal makes no sense at all for the Trail Blazers.
+However, the proposed deal makes no sense at all for the Trail Blazers.
 Unlike McCollum who is establishing an impressive performance in Portland, both Green and Oubre Jr. are noticeably struggling and have been huge disappointments this season for Golden State.
-If they are determined to acquire the All-Star shooting guard, the Warriors should be prepared to part ways some of their precious assets like Wiseman and the Minnesota Timberwolves’ 2021 first-round pick.
+If they are determined to acquire the All-Star shooting guard, the Warriors should be prepared to part with some of their precious assets like Wiseman and the Minnesota Timberwolves' 2021 first-round pick.